 The Economic Development Element of the Comprehensive Plan contains information on the number and characteristics of the labor force, where people who live in the community work and available employment characteristics and trends.
-The purpose and intent of this element is to provide strategies to balance economic development with the suburban residential character of the Town.
+The purpose and intent of this element is to provide strategies to integrate economic development while maintaining the suburban residential character of the Town.